emsr/tr29124_test/README.md

 See Section 26.9.5 Mathematical special functions [sf.cmath] in a recent draft.

 In addition to the special functions in C++17, this library adds several extensions:
-* Hypergeometric functions,
+* Hypergeometric functions
-* Carlson elliptic functions,
+* Carlson elliptic functions
-* Jacobi elloptic functions, amplitude, and nome,
+* Jacobi elliptic functions, amplitude, and nome
-* Polylogarithm functions,
+* Polylogarithm functions
-* Hankel functions,
+* Hankel functions
 * Statistical functions
-* Quadrature rules,
+* Quadrature rules
-,...
+* Polynomial classes and solvers
+* ...

 I strive for type genericity.
 I want C++ numerics to follow the containers + algorithms by having numeriic algorithms that will